-- Parallelism.
+Parallelism.

 NetWorker can back up an operator-specified number of file systems (up to 10) in parallel.
-The file systems may be located on the same or different clients.
-Parallelism can reduce the time required to complete a backup. - Concurrency.
+The file systems can be located on the same or different clients.
+Parallelism can reduce the time required to complete a backup.

+Concurrency.

 NetWorker can write to multiple tape drives simultaneously.
-Used in combination with parallelism, concurrency can greatly reduce the time required to complete a backup. - Software compression.
-Optionally, the operator can direct NetWorker to compress files prior to writing them to tape.
+Used in combination with parallelism, concurrency can greatly reduce the time required to complete a backup.

+Product Description 2

+Software compression.

+Optionally, the operator can direct NetWorker to compress files before writing them to tape.
 Upon restoration, compressed files are uncompressed.
-Compression may reduce by up to fifty percent the tape space required for a backup.
+Compression can reduce by up to fifty percent the tape space required for a backup.

-- File bypass.
+File bypass.

 Optionally, the operator can direct NetWorker to skip files that do not need to be backed up (for example, files ending with suffixes .o or .backup).
-Such directives can further reduce the number of tapes required to back up a disk. - Flexible volume control.
-NetWorker maintains multiple versions of backup files, based on the operator's specifications. - Flexible server support.
-A client can be supported by more than one backup server, and may choose between them.
-Also, a client and a server may be the same host.
-When this is the case, NetWorker backs up local disks to local tape drives. - Device support.
+Such directives can further reduce the number of tapes required to back up a disk.

+Flexible volume control.

+NetWorker maintains multiple versions of backup files, based on the operator's specifications.

+Flexible server support.

+A client can be supported by more than one backup server, and can choose between them.
+Also, a client and a server can be the same host.
+When this is the case, NetWorker backs up local disks to local tape drives.

+Device support.

 NetWorker works with all AViiON-supported tape drives, including the new Model 7921 CLARiiONTM tape array.